[qe-core][qem][virtio][sle15sp0][sle15sp1][desktop][typing] test fails in window_system because "typing string is too

 @Oliver, I can confirm that the system load is not high when this error happens.
 Also, this error can happen elsewhere every now and then, which is very annoying.

 I talked to another QA, his opinion and experience is that openQA is typing too fast: 50 key strokes a second is indeed too fast, especially for a desktop environment.

 @jbaier, what's your opinion on this matter?

-#4 Updated by jbaier_cz over 2 years ago
+#4 Updated by jbaier_cz almost 3 years ago

 For me it is a little bit weird.
 It was working quite confidently at the time of the development.
 Now I see those errors more and more often.
 Of course, I can rewrite the test (at the cost of loosing the record_info feature for pretty presentation), however this issue could come back in other tests as there are a few tests which types in the terminal.

 It would be nice to know the root of the issue (load on the worker / openQA backend issue / unreliable typing short after boot).

 #5 Updated by zcjia about 4 years ago

 - Status changed from New to In Progress

 There are failures in palaces other than "window_system", for example in "firefox_smoke":